SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 SAP Sales Cloud Consultant, Spadoom AG

 SAP Cloud for Customer (C4C) was SAP’s cloud CRM from 2011 to roughly 2023.
-It’s been superseded by SAP Sales Cloud V2 and SAP Service Cloud V2 — a ground-up rebuild, not an upgrade.
-If you’re still on C4C, migration isn’t optional.
-It’s a question of when, not if.
+It’s been superseded by SAP Sales Cloud V2 and SAP Service Cloud V2.
+And this isn’t an upgrade with a new version number.
+It’s a ground-up rebuild.
+Different codebase, different data model, different everything.
+If you’re still on C4C, migration is a question of when, not if.

 TL;DR: SAP C4C (Cloud for Customer) was SAP’s cloud CRM platform from 2011-2023.
 It’s now been replaced by SAP Sales Cloud V2 and Service Cloud V2 — a complete architectural rebuild with API-first design, Fiori UI, and embedded AI via Joule.
 The CRM market reached $73.4 billion in 2024 (Grand View Research, 2024).
 If you’re still on C4C, plan your migration — V2 isn’t backward-compatible, but the architectural improvements are worth it.